green64/sass_project/README.md

-# Sass is Where's It's At
+# Sass is Where It's At
 [Sass project](https://green64.github.io/sass_project/)

 This project has really excited me about Sass and made me want to dig in deeper to learn about everything I can do with it.
 I used Prepros for my preprocessing tool and it worked great.
 Easy to get up and running with, very straightforward to use &mdash; I'll definitely use it going forward.